-Hiking is a great way to explore rural areas, get some exercise, de-stress and also potentially get some good photographs.
+Hiking is a great way to explore rural areas, get some exercise, de-stress and also potentially take some good photographs.
 If you are planning your first hike, or just want some tips on how to hike better, then keep reading.
 Here are top suggestions and tips on hiking for beginners.

 Hike with someone else